d-markey/azure_cosmosdb/README.md

 Most APIs implemented in `azure_cosmosdb` support an optional `CosmosDbPermission` parameter when calling Azure Cosmos DB.

-This makes it possible open a connection to Azure Cosmos DB without providing the master key.
+This makes it possible to open a connection to Azure Cosmos DB without providing the master key.
 The master key should be kept secret and should not be provided in Web apps or even mobile apps.